Heisenberg scaling in optical magnetometry with measurement-induced correlations as a quantum resource: Semiclassical model

 \subsection{Statistics of polarization measurements}

-The measurement statistics of the polarization rotation in a magnetometer can be described using two photonic modes representing the two polarization directions of the linearly polarized light [i.e., the $\text{x}$ and $\text{y}$ directions in Fig.~\ref{figOverview}(a)].
-We denote the photon-number operators by $\hat n_{\text{x}}$ and $\hat n_{\text{y}}$.
-The related stochastic mean fields are $\nu_{\text{x}}$ and $\nu_{\text{y}}$.
-In this Appendix, we provide practical guidelines how to evaluate the flow equations in Eqs.~\eqref{eq:tra4:momGenFunction} and \eqref{eq:varianceFlow}.
-Since the quantum trajectory approach developed in this work is closely related to the semiclassical approach of the Photon-resolve Floquet theory, we refer to Ref.~\cite{Engelhardt2025} for more detailed explanations, and explain here merely the key steps.
+In this appendix, we provide practical guidelines how to evaluate the flow equations in Eqs.~\eqref{eq:tra4:momGenFunction} and \eqref{eq:varianceFlow} for a polarization measurement.
+The measurement statistics of the polarization rotation in a magnetometer can be described using two photonic modes representing the two polarization directions of the linearly polarized light [i.e., the $\text{1}$ and $\text{2}$ directions in Fig.~\ref{figOverview}(a)].
+We denote the photon-number operators by $\hat n_{\text{1}}$ and $\hat n_{\text{2}}$.
+The related stochastic mean fields are $\nu_{\text{1}}$ and $\nu_{\text{2}}$.
+Since the quantum trajectory approach developed in this work is closely related to the semiclassical approach of the Photon-resolved Floquet theory, we refer to Ref.~\cite{Engelhardt2025} for more detailed explanations, and explain here merely the key steps.

 It is convenient to describe the mean photon numbers in the form